gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 ###Class Definitions (Gotchas when coming from other languages)

 In Ruby, code that defines a class is no different from any other code.
-This means allows you to place code almost anywhere.
+This means you can place the class definition code almost anywhere.
 For example:

 ```ruby
 # this is actually valid